aemc/ontario-campgrounds/README.md

 Either run in the cloud9 IDE or in your own development environment.
 The latter will need the port settings changed within the app.js file.

 ### To-Do List
+- [ ] Update this project in progress
 - [x] Added Authentication and Authorization for users
 - [x] Added comment date
 - [x] Finish seed database